-You don’t realize the importance of a good background color until you stumble on a website with a bad one.
-The right background color is subtle, and seamlessly captures your brand without distracting the user.
-The wrong background color … well, it’s all the user will notice, probably.
+Experience has always been my best teacher.
+Most people don’t realize the importance of a good background color until they stumble on a website with a bad one or create one themselves.
+The right background color is subtle and seamlessly captures my brand without distracting the user.
+The wrong background color … well, it’s all the user will notice.

-That’s why learning to set a background color is critical.
-In this post, I’ll teach you how to change the background color of your website with HTML and CSS.
-And don’t worry if you’re not a coding wiz — I’ll give you code snippets that you can paste into your CMS, code files, or whatever you’re working in.
+That’s why learning to add and change HTML background color is critical.
+In this post, I’ll show you all the steps I use to add and change the background color of my website using HTML and CSS.
+And don’t worry if you’re not a coding wiz — I’ll give you code snippets that you can paste into your CMS, code files, or whatever you’re working on.
 Let’s get started.

 Table of Contents